Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 All hats on this page are available on Amazon and selected for quality, reviews, and wearability.

-Subtle Mad Hatter Hats (Playful but Elegant)
+Subtle Mad Hatter Hats for Adults (Playful but Elegant)

 These hats are ideal if you like the Mad Hatter theme but still want to look polished.
 They add personality without overpowering your outfit and work well for garden parties and adult afternoon tea events.